GOFIRST/scratch/README.md

 Not so much

-Watch Out for John, He'll Murder you!
+Watch out for John, he'll murder you!